chrismcanulty/chrismcanulty/README.md

 ## Projects

 - Currently working on List Wars, an app that allows users to track task lists.
 The app uses React Native Animation to engage users ✨
-- I am building an Ecommerce website for an indie comic book author, aiming for go live before Vancouver Fan Expo in February 🤓
+- I am building an Ecommerce website for an indie comic book author, aiming for go live before Vancouver Fan Expo in June 🤓
 - Check out my app Workout Generator in the App Store and Google Play Store 💪

 <!--